robertmuth/Cwerg/why_python.md

 The initial plan was to provide a C port but C in 2020 felt like an exercise in masochism and so the C port morphed into a C++ port.
 The hope is to offer plain C bindings on top of it.
-To facilitate this the C++ stays clear of exception and virtual functions and only uses a fairly limited part of STL.
+To facilitate this the C++ stays clear of exceptions and virtual functions and only uses a fairly limited part of STL.
-All the basic data structure use custom containers.
+All the basic data structures use custom containers.

 ## C++ Entanglement